COVID-19 Updates: State of public health emergency declared.

 - Carbon Sequestration Tenure Regulation

 A Regulatory Framework Assessment took place from 2011 to 2013, in which more than 100 global experts on carbon capture and storage, including representatives from industry, environmental groups, scholars, and government worked on a review of existing regulations.
 The final report of the findings includes over 70 conclusions and recommendations that continue to inform the ongoing development of the carbon capture and storage regulatory framework in Alberta to ensure the safest and most environmentally responsible regulatory environment for carbon capture and storage.

-Moving forward, government will issue carbon sequestration rights through a competitive process, advancing the development of strategically located carbon storage hubs.
-More details will be available in late spring 2021.
-An Information Letter regarding Carbon Sequestration Tenure Management can be found at:
+Moving forward, government will issue carbon sequestration rights through a competitive process, enabling the development of carbon storage hubs.
+More details are available at links below.

 CCS beyond Alberta

 - Atlas of Canada Clean Energy Resources and Projects (CERP)

 CERP is a map populated by Natural Resources Canada to show where projects are located and how much clean energy resource potential exists across the country.
 It includes CCS facilities and distributed generation capacity across Canada.

 A partnership of governments focused on developing technologies for CCS through collaborative efforts that address key technical, economic and environmental obstacles.